'Smokey and the Bandit' star Burt Reynolds dead at age of 82

 "For two years I couldn't get a job," he told The Associated Press in 1990.
 "I had to take five physicals to get a job.
 I had to take the pictures that were offered to me.
 I did action pictures because I was trying to prove that I was well."

-He eventually regained his health, and in 1988 he married Anderson.
+He eventually regained his health and married Anderson in a lavish wedding on his horse ranch near Jupiter in 1988.
 The actress had met him on a talk show.

 The couple divorced in 1995, and their breakup was an embarrassing public spectacle, with the pair exchanging insults in print interviews and on television shows.
 Reynolds finally paid her a $2 million settlement and a vacation home to settle the divorce.